Cameron says Thatcher made Britain great, others snub her

 OPPOSITION BENCHES EMPTY

-Scores of MPs from the Labour party, which has 255 parliamentarians in the 650-seat parliament, boycotted the debate, leaving swathes of the chamber's green leather benches empty.
+Scores of MPs from the opposition Labour party, which has 255 MPs in the 650-seat parliament, boycotted the debate, leaving swathes of the chamber's green leather benches empty.

 A few hours into the debate, barely a dozen Labour members were taking part.